thammegowda/tika-ner-corenlp/README.md

 # Stanford CoreNLP addon for Apache Tika's NER Parser

-This project supplies an implementation of Apache Tika's `NERecogniser` based on Stanford CoreNLP's NER classifiers.
+This project supplies necessary resources to Apache Tika's `NamedEntityParser` and demonstrates how to activate the NER implementation based on Stanford CoreNLP's CRF classifiers.

 # Requirements